NicolasArmero/Quantum-networks/README.md

 The simulations were created in 2021.

 Some codes are broken or do not work.
 I can not tell which works and which not as I have to try them but I did not have time to do that yet.
 My objective is to test all of them in the future but I do not think that future will be near.
+Once I try them I will delete those that do not work and I will add comments into the code of those that do work.